 Fees: Black Bull charges a typical spread of 0.9 pips for trading the benchmark EURUSD currency pair through their Standard account.
 They do not charge a commission when trading through the Standard account.
 They charge a minimum initial deposit of $200, which is high when compared to other brokers.

-They do not charge any type of hidden fees including deposit fees, withdrawal fee, or inactivity fee.
+They do not charge any type of hidden fees including deposit fees, withdrawal fees, or inactivity fees.

 Trading Platform: Black Bull offers the MetaTrader 4 and the MetaTrader 5 trading platforms.
 These platforms are available for almost all devices including Windows, macOS, Android, and iOS.
 You can even access this platform through any web browser.